-The lawyers of McNicholas & McNicholas believe in holding construction industry leaders accountable for maintaining and implementing health and safety policies.
+Our lawyers at McNicholas & McNicholas, LLP hold construction industry leaders and companies accountable for maintaining and implementing health and safety policies on the job site.
 There are many hazardous situations when working on a construction job, and some of the major pitfalls to be aware of include:

 - Hazard recognition, such as falling objects, flying objects, swinging/slipping objects and objects on the ground.